probprog-conference/probprog-conference.github.io/README.md

-# probprog-conference.github.io
+# PROBPROG 2018

-Website for the PROBPROG conference
+The International Conference on Probabilistic Programming